oliebueno/proyecto_graficas_2/README.md

 ### Blinn-Phong Material:

--Realistic Lighting: Uses the Blinn-Phong lighting model to create specular and diffuse reflections
+- Realistic Lighting: Uses the Blinn-Phong lighting model to create specular and diffuse reflections

 ### Dynamic and Music-Synchronized Visualization: